 Nationwide and International Coronavirus Support

 The Conscious Kid is an education, research, and policy organization dedicated to equity and promoting healthy racial identity development in youth.
 They support organizations, families, and educators in taking action to disrupt racism in young children.
 The Conscious Kid also happens to have one of the most robust and effective direct action campaigns curing the time of COVID; a rent relief fundraiser that has given directly almost $1 million in rent relief to families in peril.
+We've been donating monthly.
 Follow their incredible Instagram account, and not just for their IG Stories where they post receipts of direct aid donations for accountability.
 Follow for their incredible depth of knowledge and accessible learning style in crafting a better, more equitable world.
 Thank you, The Conscious Kid.

 Like Save the Children and the International Rescue Committee, UNICEF is fighting COVID-19 on the international front lines.
 Even before the World Health Organization declared the novel coronavirus (COVID-19) a global health emergency, UNICEF had rushed six metric tons of medical supplies to the front lines.
 To date, UNICEF has delivered tens of millions of protective items for health workers, medical equipment and hygiene supplies.
 They are committed to giving children the support and community they need to cope with Coronavirus.